Degree-Preserving Randomized Response for Graph Neural Networks under Local Differential Privacy: Introduction

-We also compare our DPRR with two other private baselines: (i) a local model version of LAPGRAPH (Laplace Mechanism for Graphs) \cite{Wu_arXiv21} and (ii) an algorithm that discards friend lists of private users and uses a graph composed of only non-private users.
-We denote the former and latter baselines by \LocalLap{} and \NPPartial{}, respectively.
-We show that the DPRR significantly outperforms these baselines and provides high accuracy with a reasonable privacy budget, e.g., $\epsilon=1$.
+We also compare our DPRR with two other private baselines: (i) a local model version of LAPGRAPH (Laplace Mechanism for Graphs) \cite{Wu_arXiv21} and (ii) an algorithm that discards neighbor lists of private users and uses a graph composed of only non-private users.
+We denote the former and latter baselines by \LocalLap{} and \NPPartial{}, respectively. \colorB{The latter baseline, \NPPartial{}, is an algorithm that has not been studied in the literature. \NPPartial{} uses only the information of non-private users.
+We introduce this baseline to show the effectiveness of using the information of both private and non-private users.} We show that the DPRR significantly outperforms \LocalLap{} and \NPPartial{} and provides high accuracy with a reasonable privacy budget, e.g., $\epsilon=1$.

+\colorB{Note that we assume an \textit{honest-but-curious} setting, as with most of the existing work on LDP (e.g., \cite{Acharya_AISTATS19,Bassily_STOC15,Erlingsson_CCS14,Imola_USENIX21,Imola_USENIX22,Qin_CCS16,Qin_CCS17,Wang_USENIX17,Ye_TKDE21}).
+That is, we assume that each user honestly applies an LDP algorithm to her neighbor list and sends the noisy neighbor lists to the data collector.
+However, recent studies \cite{Cao_USENIX21,Cheu_SP21} show that LDP algorithms are vulnerable to \textit{data poisoning attacks}, which inject malicious user accounts and send fake data from these accounts to degrade the accuracy of statistical analysis results or machine learning models.
+Therefore, we finally evaluate the robustness of our DPRR against data poisoning attacks.
+Specifically, we introduce data poisoning attacks to our DPRR and a defense against the attacks.
+We evaluate them through experiments and discuss the results. }